ajthompson42/CHIRRUP/README.md

-The code is largely authored by Andrew Thompson (National Physical Laboratory, UK), but some of the original chirp reconstruction code is also written by Sina Jafarpour (Facebook, USA).
-The fast Hadamard routine is by Gylson Thomas (Jyothi Engineering College, India).
+The code is largely authored by Andrew Thompson (National Physical Laboratory, UK), but some of the original chirp reconstruction code is also written by Sina Jafarpour (Facebook, USA), based on the work in the paper 'A fast reconstruction algorithm for deterministic compressive sensing using second order reed-muller codes' (Howard/Calderbank/Searle, Conference on Information Science and Systems, Princeton, NJ, 2008).
+The fast Hadamard transform routine is by Gylson Thomas (Jyothi Engineering College, India).

 Please refer to the code for more detailed explanation of input and output parameters for each program.